Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 ```

 ## Image warping
-After Homography Matrix calculation, need to warp one of the images to a common plane
+After the Homography Matrix calculation, need to warp one of the images to a common plane
 Finally, we can apply our transformation by calling the cv2.warpPerspective function.
 The first parameter is our original image that we want to warp, the second is our transformation matrix M (which will be obtained from homography_stitching), and the final parameter is a tuple, used to indicate the width and height of the output image.

 ![IW](https://github.com/Abdelrahmann94/Computer-vision-/blob/main/readme8.png)